 Treasurer and nine other Trustees.
 All trustee positions are filled by a vote of the membership.

-Club meetings are held at 7:00pm on the first Thursday** of each month.
-(Note: Due to the China
+Club meetings are held at 7:00pm on the Second Thursday** of each month.
+(Note: Due to the Virus

 The meetings are normally held at the Strongsville Branch of the Cuyahoga County Library.

 It is located at 18700 Westwood Road, Strongsville, Ohio.
 Talk-in is on the 145.29 repeater.
 A Trustee's meeting is at that same place at 6:30pm, prior to the regular meeting.